 8. Stay Hydrated To Curb Hunger

-Dehydration can often be mistaken for hunger.
-Drinking a glass of water before meals helps you eat less and supports digestion.
-Aim for at least 8 to 10 glasses a day, and more if you’re active. – Sara Jennings, Wellness Within Reach
+Drinking a glass of water before meals can help you eat less and support digestion.
+Aim for at least 8 to 10 glasses of water a day, and more if you’re physically active. – Sara Jennings, Wellness Within Reach

 9. Remove Temptations From Your Environment